 Geography & Geology

-Two subregions make up the greater area of southwest Alaska.
-One region consists of over a thousand miles of islands that jut into the Pacific Ocean including but not limited to the Aleutian Islands, Pribilof Islands, and Kodiak Island.
-The other is the mainland, veined with rivers and outlets, eventually reaching the ocean.
+Two sub-regions make up the greater area of Southwest Alaska.
+One region consists of over a thousand miles of islands that jut into the Pacific Ocean.
+This includes but is not limited to the Aleutian Islands, Pribilof Islands, and Kodiak Island.
+The other is the mainland, veined with rivers and outlets, that eventually reach the ocean.

 The Alaska Peninsula spans over 500 miles of mainland shore.
 The southwest falls between Bristol Bay and the Gulf of Alaska.
-The landscapes of the northern Alaska Peninsula have been shaped by volcanism, tectonic uplift and subsidence, and broad-scale glaciation.(NPS) Simultaneously the Aleutian and Alaskan Range fall inside this indistict boundary.
+The landscapes of the northern Alaska Peninsula have been shaped by volcanism, tectonic uplift and subsidence, and broad-scale glaciation.(NPS) Simultaneously, the Aleutian and Alaskan Range fall inside this indistinct boundary.

 Climate & Ecosystems

-Southwest Alaska and Network parklands collectively span three Alaska climatic zones and 11 ecoregions.
-Within the variety of ecosystems many of them are coastal.
+Southwest Alaska spans across three Alaska climatic zones and 11 ecoregions.
+Within this variety of ecosystems a majority are coastal.
 Heavy rainfall and cool temperatures make up a majority of the climate here.
 Additionally, shorelines are known for unexpected and often violent storms.
-Consequently, high winds can pick up at any moment and reach up to 100 mph!
-(NPS) These lush and bountiful ecosystems range in coastal rainforest, boreal forests, wetlands, rivers and lakes, and more.
+High winds can pick up at any moment and reach up to 100 mph!
+(NPS) These lush and bountiful ecosystems range from coastal rainforest, to boreal forests, to wetlands, to rivers and lakes, and more.

 Cities and Parks

-Cities and towns located on the islands are accessible by boat and sea plane.
-Centralized in pristine wilderness, coastal ports like Kodiak, Dutch Harbor, and Adak are often decorated with jagged and rocky shores.
+Cities and towns located on the islands are accessible by boat and sea plane mostly.
+Coastal ports like Kodiak, Dutch Harbor, and Adak are popular wilderness getaways.
 Native tribes still continue indigenous fishing and hunting traditions in this region.

 Inland cities such as Bethel and King Salmon are river based and centralize around fishing and their life cycles.
-The Southwest Alaska Network consists of five Alaskan park units: Alagnak Wild River, Aniakchak National Monument and Preserve, Katmai National Park and Preserve, Kenai Fjords National Park, and Lake Clark National Park and Preserve.
+Southwest Alaska consists of five Alaskan parks: Alagnak Wild River, Aniakchak National Monument and Preserve, Katmai National Park and Preserve, Kenai Fjords National Park, and Lake Clark National Park and Preserve.
 (NPS) Their are many sanctuaries and recreation areas in addition to these.